aws-samples/amazon-transcribe-news-media-analysis/README.md

 ## Amazon Transcribe News Media Analysis

-Transcribe news audio in realtime.
+Transcribe news audio in realtime

+> Warning: This project is currently being developed and the code shouldn't be used in production.

 [![Build Status](https://travis-ci.org/aws-samples/amazon-transcribe-news-media-analysis.svg?branch=master)](https://travis-ci.org/aws-samples/amazon-transcribe-news-media-analysis)